Where’s Barron Trump? Melania and Donald Trump’s son missing from RNC family line-up

 So too was his youngest daughter turned RNC delegate Tiffany, as well as several of Trump’s grandchildren and his children’s partners.

-But there was one member of the Trump clan who was noticeable by his absence from the family line-up: the former president’s youngest son Barron.
+But there was one member of the Trump clan who was noticeably absent from the family line-up: the former president’s youngest son, Barron.

 So where was Barron?